U.S. December trade data reveals massive shortfall in China's 'Phase 1' purchases | Business

 Services exports to China, which had been a bright spot for U.S. trade, fell sharply as the pandemic slashed Chinese tourism and business travel to the United States and cut the flow of Chinese students to U.S. universities, reaching only 52% of the target.
 "We have engaged the PRC (People's Republic of China) on its shortfalls for months, but have not seen real signs towards making good on the purchase commitments and our patience is wearing thin," Adam Hodge, a spokesperson for the U.S. Trade Representative's office, said in an e-mailed statement.

 "Regardless of how these negotiations conclude, the fact remains that the Phase One Agreement did not address the core problems with the PRC's state-led economy," Hodge said, adding that the Biden administration would "shape the environment around China" by building U.S. competitiveness, diversifying markets and limiting the impact of China's "harmful practices."
-China's embassy in Washington did not immediately respond to queries about the data.
+Liu Pengyu, a spokesperson for China's embassy in Washington, said China has been working on the implementation of the agreement "despite the impact of COVID-19, global economic recession and supply chain disruptions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)